How to build a Slack bot with the Slack API

 - cURL

-Then give the app a description, image, and background color.
+Then give it a description, image, and background color.

-Now that we’ve got our app made in Slack, we need a place to actually host our app on our end.
-This means we are going to have to make a php file that listens for events from Slack’s Events API, processes these events, and sends commands back to Slack.
+Now you need somewhere to host the app on your end.
+This means creating a PHP file that listens for events from the Events API, processes them, and sends commands back to Slack.

-I am naming the file “todoBot.php” and am hosting it on my own site, so my url will be .
+I’m naming the file “todoBot.php” and hosting it on my own site.

-Make sure the “Request URL” field points to the place we are hosting our php file.
-Fill out the rest of the form similarly to how I have it below and click save.
+Make sure the “Request URL” field points to where you’re hosting the PHP file.
+Fill it out like this and hit save.

-Within our conditional statement, we want to initialize our cURL, tell it where to pull data from, and set our HTTP headers so that the Tallyfy API authenticates us.
-We then execute and close the cURL.
-The request returns a JSON of our Tallyfy organization’s outstanding tasks!
+Inside our conditional statement, we initialize cURL, tell it where to pull data from, set the authentication headers, execute, and close.
+The request returns a JSON of our organization’s outstanding tasks.

 //Initiate cURL